-SCC has a formal risk management policy and strategy in place, which have been endorsed by the Senior Leadership Team and the Audit Committee.
+SCC has a formal risk management policy and strategy in place, which have been endorsed by the Cabinet, Senior Leadership Team and the Audit Committee.

 There is a quarterly Risk Management update report to the Audit Committee, which looks at the highest scoring risks and monitors the progress of mitigations that are being undertaken to reduce either the likelihood or impact of the risks.
 Each risk has an allocated risk owner, who has the responsibility to review the risks, and to ensure that all mitigations are completed in the appropriate timescale.
-Audit Committee has called in the risk owner to the public meeting where they have required further assurance as to management of the individual risk.
+Audit Committee has previously called in the risk owner to the public meeting where they have required further assurance as to management of the individual risk.
 This has been the case with the overall financial position and with health and safety, for example.

 We have a dedicated risk management IT system (JCAD) to record, monitor and report on our risks.
+Each risk will have a named risk owner.
 Output from this system is for the relevant managers, but it is also a key component of the officer Strategic Risk Management Group (SRMG).
-This group is chaired by the Director of Finance and Performance, and membership includes risk management officers, service representatives and related disciplines such as audit and insurance managers.
+This group is chaired by the Director of Finance, Legal and Governance, and membership includes the Monitoring officer, Deputy Section 151 Officer, risk management officers, service representatives and related disciplines such as audit and insurance managers.